Kmac907/RDP-session-checker/README.md

 <h2>Description</h2>

 Just a quick script I built that searches and pulls all the logged rdp sessions.
-It then uses the $desktopPath variable to retrieve the users desktop direcroty path.
+It then uses the $desktopPath variable to retrieve the users desktop directory path.
 The output is printed to a .txt file subsequently named "output.txt" and saved to the users desktop.
 A detailed walkthrough can be found on my portfolio(linked above).
 Where I document the projects that I do.